2020PB/police-brutality/reports/Oregon.md

 ### Medic shot in chest | July 26th

-Around 7:30, shots can be heard fired by Portland police.
+Around 7:30 in the video, shots can be heard fired by Portland police.
 Protesters can be heard calling for a medic.
 Then several protesters state that a medic was shot with a tear gas canister.
 They state the medic was clearly marked as such.
 The medic was taken to the hospital and reported in a Facebook post that he suffered a "severe chest wall contusion," but nothing more major or permanent.
 In the same post, he states he was shot after attempting to douse a tear gas canister with water.

+In a facebook post, the medic stated they were in the park across from the courthouse (Lownsdale Square).

 tags: less-lethal, medic, shoot, tear-gas, tear-gas-canister

 id: or-portland-214

-geolocation:
+geolocation: 45.5160628,-122.6773818

 **Links**